 Hernaldo J. Baltodano is a founding partner of Baltodano & Baltodano LLP.
 A graduate of the University of California at Davis (B.A.) and the University of California at Berkeley, Boalt Hall School of Law (J.D.), Mr. Baltodano brings more than a decade of professional experience in successfully representing and advising individuals, labor organizations, small businesses, and publicly-traded and private corporations, including Fortune 500 and 100 companies, in the retail, manufacturing, financial, service sector, and healthcare industries.
 Because of his unique experience, Mr. Baltodano is skilled at spotting legal issues that many lawyers do not see and honing in on critical issues that make or break a case.
-In the years 2004-2008, and again in 2010 - 2012, Los Angeles Law & Politics Magazine named Mr. Baltodano a “Rising Star” in the field of Employment Law, meaning that his peers in the Southern California legal community voted him among the top 2½ percent of employment lawyers under the age of forty.
-Mr. Baltodano has published several articles about employment law, including articles in the Los Angeles Daily Journal and Los Angeles Lawyer Magazine, and spoken about civil litigation practices and employment law topics to other legal professionals, legal staff, business owners and stake-holders as a panelist, guest speaker, and continuing education lecturer.
-Mr. Baltodano formerly served on the Executive Committee of the San Luis Obispo County Bar Association's Employment Law section.
+In 2014 and 2015 Mr. Baltodano was named a Southern California Super Lawyer, a prestigious honor bestowed upon top attorneys who are peer-nominated, independently researched, and evaluated across 12 key categories as part of a patented multi-phase selection process.
+This recognition is awarded to no more than five percent of all attorneys in Southern California.
+In the years 2004-2008, and again in 2010 - 2013, Mr. Baltodano was named a “Rising Star” in the field of Employment Law, meaning that his peers in the Southern California legal community voted him among the top 2½ percent of employment lawyers under the age of forty.

 Prior to forming Baltodano & Baltodano LLP, Mr. Baltodano practiced law at some of the finest law firms in the country, including the national law firm of Robins Kaplan Miller & Ciresi LLP, the preeminent civil rights firm of Hadsell & Stormer, Inc., and Sanchez & Amador, LLP, a highly-respected employment boutique firm in Los Angeles.
 Mr. Baltodano began his legal career working on the historic case of Flores v.
 Albertson’s, 2003 WL 24216269 (C.D.
 Cal.
 2003), a hybrid Rule 23 wage and hour class action and FLSA opt-in collective action for unpaid wages and related Labor Code violations involving approximately 2,000 janitors who were allegedly co-employed by several supermarket chains.
 Ultimately, this lawsuit settled for approximately $22.4 million dollars and his work on this case, as well as the work of the entire Plaintiffs’ team, was featured in the 2010 documentary film Battle of the Invisibles.
 Because of his efforts, Mr. Baltodano received a certificate of recognition from the City of Los Angeles.

-Since forming Baltodano & Baltodano LLP in February 2011, Mr. Baltodano has litigated dozens of single and multi-plaintiff cases under the California Labor Code and the Fair Employment and Housing Act, and litigated several class and collective actions under the California Labor Code and Fair Labor Standards Act in state and federal courts across California.
-Mr. Baltodano is also a former member of the National Employment Law Council, Minority Corporation Counsel Association and California Minority Counsel Program, and served on the California Minority Counsel Program E-Newsletter Committee.
-In collaboration with the non-profit legal services provider, California Rural Legal Assistance, Mr. Baltodano has also facilitated monthly "Know Your Employment Law Rights" workshops at Casa de la Raza in Santa Barbara.
+Mr. Baltodano has published several articles about employment law, including articles in the Los Angeles Daily Journal and Los Angeles Lawyer Magazine, and spoken about civil litigation practices and employment law topics to other legal professionals, legal staff, business owners and stake-holders as a panelist, guest speaker, and continuing education lecturer.
+Mr. Baltodano is a member of California Employment Lawyers Association and recently served on the Executive Committee of the San Luis Obispo County Bar Association's Employment Law section.
+He is a former member of the National Employment Law Council, Minority Corporation Counsel Association, and California Minority Counsel Program where he served on the California Minority Counsel Program E-Newsletter Committee.
+In collaboration with the non-profit legal services provider, California Rural Legal Assistance, Mr. Baltodano has facilitated monthly "Know Your Employment Law Rights" workshops at Casa de la Raza in Santa Barbara.

 In addition to his professional work, Mr. Baltodano is involved in civic service, having served on the Board of Directors of Valley Family Center, a San Fernando Valley-based non-profit organization that empowers victims of domestic violence.
 Mr. Baltodano has also worked tirelessly on behalf of persons traditionally lacking access to justice.
 In 2009, Public Counsel, the nation’s largest public interest law firm, named Mr. Baltodano “Advocate of the Year” for his pro bono work on behalf of special needs children.